Written by Allie Delos Santos

 2. Call Volume Is Growing, so Contact Centers Must Think Beyond Voice

 Contact centers can tackle soaring call volumes by decreasing the number of incoming calls.
-At the same time, they improve average handle time (AHT).
+At the same time, they improve average handling time (AHT).
 Explore some strategies below.

 - Boost self-service options with help center articles, a knowledge base, or answers to FAQs.
 Self-support empowers customers to solve their issues.
 Instead of relying on agents for every concern, they find solutions themselves.